iofernix/fernix-theme-boilerplate/README.md

 ## Development

-To begin working on your project you only need run `gulp theme:build` to send the code changes to the build directory and test it, this is a manual task and you need run it every you do changes.
-Also, if you want you can run `gulp theme:watch` to watch code changes and send it to the build directory automatically every it happen.
+To begin working on your project run `gulp theme:build` to send the code changes to the build directory, this is a manual task and you need to run it every you do changes.
+Also, if you want you can run `gulp theme:watch` to watch code changes and send it to the build directory automatically every a change happens.

 ## Deployment